ted-ncg/labs/05-spring-mvc-rest.md

     * Use the `@GetMapping` annotation for the method

     * Use the `@PathVariable` annotation for the `accountId` variable

+    * Note: `localhost:8080` is the default name/port for running the server

-1. Inside the `accountInfo` method, instantiate a new `Account` object, set its balance, and then return the object.
+1. Inside the `accountInfo` method, instantiate a new `Account` object, set its ID to the incoming accountId from the path, set the balance to some amount, and then return the object.

 1. Run the `CanteenApplication` from within IntelliJ IDEA